Suspect surrenders to RPD as investigators search for second man in shooting of 5-year-old

-REIDSVILLE — Nickellion Womack, who police say is connected to the May 29 shooting here that injured a 5-year-old girl, turned himself in to authorities on Saturday.
+REIDSVILLE — Nickellion Womack, who police say is a convicted felon connected to the May 29 shooting here that injured a 5-year-old girl, turned himself in to authorities on Saturday.
 And investigators with Reidsville Police Department are now searching for Bro Hayes, also a convicted felon, in connection with the crime.

 Womack, 19, was charged with assault with a deadly weapon with intent to kill inflicting serious bodily injury and possession of a firearm by a convicted felon in the incident, a spokesman for the RPD said in a Monday release.